 To gain a better understanding of MCO, please browse this website, particularly the About MCO section, including the Ensemble Overview and Participation Info pages.
 We also encourage you to listen to MCO’s four albums on iTunes, three of which landed in the top 3 of Billboard Magazine’s Traditional Classical Chart: To Be American; O Holy Night; Messiah in America; and That Easter Morn.

-2014-2015 1st SEMESTER REGISTRATION & AUDITIONS
+2015-2016 SEASON REGISTRATION & AUDITIONS

 REGISTRATION: Open registration is for youth ensembles (ages 4-18).
 No audition is necessary.
 Click the link at the bottom of this page to register youth.